Led by John Barbour, Professor of Religion, and Meg Ojala, Professor of Art and Art History

 You need to be fit and an active walker by the time of departure.
 You should plan on seeing your family physician or a travel doctor at least four to six weeks prior to departure, preferably earlier, to talk about routine vaccinations.
 For more information on travel health, visit cdc.gov or who.int.

 The program fee is $5,975 per person.
-Based on double occupancy, it includes discussions led by John Barbour and Meg Ojala, accommodations, all meals from dinner on May 14 through breakfast on May 25, admissions for group activities, ground transportation during the program, gratuities to group guides, drivers, and meal servers, and limited medical coverage while overseas.
+Based on double occupancy, it includes discussions led by John Barbour and Meg Ojala, accommodations, breakfast daily and group meals as listed on the itinerary, admissions for group activities, ground transportation during the program, gratuities to group guides, drivers, and meal servers, and limited medical coverage while overseas.
 For single occupancy, add $780.

 Airfare to and from Scotland is not included.
 Participants are solely responsible for all expenses not specifically included in the program fee.
 Examples of excluded expenses are: International Airfare • Airport transfers • Any passport and visa fees • Any recommended immunizations or vaccinations • Baggage and trip cancellation insurance • Beverages, including at group meals • Laundry • Dry cleaning • Phone charges • Room service or other items of a personal nature • Expenses incurred during free time or non-group activities • Lunch and dinner, unless specifically included on program itinerary.